-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2018-19.
-Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2018-19.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director of Education for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that the school has sufficient funds for meeting financial implication for the academic session 2019-20.
+Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2019-20.

-Accordingly, it is hereby conveyed that the proposal of fee increase for academic session 2018-19 of Cambridge Primary School, New Friends Colony, New Delhi- 110065 (School ID-1925283), has been rejected by the Director of Education.
-Further, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:
+Accordingly, it is hereby conveyed that the proposal of fee increase Cambridge Primary School, New Friends Colony, New Delhi-110065 (School ID-1925283), is rejected by the Director of Education.
+Further, the management of said School is hereby directed under section 24(3) of DSEAR 1973 to comply with the following directions:

-Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2018-19 and if the fee is already increased and charged for the academic session 2018-19, the same shall be refunded to the parents or adjusted in the fee of subsequent months.

-- To communicate the parents through its website, notice board and circular about rejection 2. of fee increase proposal of the school by the Directorate of Education. - To rectify all the financial and other irregularities/violations as listed above and submit the 3. compliance report within 30 days to the D.D.E (PSB). - 4.
+- Not to increase any fee in pursuance to the proposal submitted by school on any account for the academic session 2019-20 and if the fee is already increased and charged for the academic session 2019-20, the same shall be refunded to the parents or adjusted in the fee of subsequent months. - 2.
+To communicate the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
+To rectify all the financial and other irregularities/violations as listed above and submit the compliance report within 30 days to the D.D.E (PSB). - 4.
 To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India.
 Therefore, school not to include capital expenditure as a component of fee structure to be submitted by the school under section 17(3) of DSEA, 1973. - 5.
-To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - 6.
-In case of submission of any proposal for increase in fee for the next academic session, the compliance of the above listed financial and other irregularities/violations will also be attached.
+To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - In case of submission of any proposal for increase in fee for the next academic session, the compliance of the above listed financial and other irregularities/violations will also be attached.

-Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with the provision of section 24(4) of DSEA, 1973 and DSER, 1973.
+Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.

-This order is issued with the prior approval of the Competent Authority.
+This is issued with the prior approval of the Competent Authority.